-I first discovered Allies of Skin from fellow skinfluencers on Instagram and have since heard nothing but rave reviews across the board.
-Now that I have their Mandelic Pigmentation Corrector Night Serum, let’s see if AOS products truly live up to the hype.
+I first discovered this brand from Instagram influencers and have since heard nothing but rave reviews across the board.
+Now that I have the Allies of Skin Mandelic Pigmentation Corrector Night Serum, let’s see if their products truly live up to the hype.

 If we were to rank products purely on ingredients, the AOS Mandelic Pigmentation Corrector Night Serum would definitely be a top 3 pick for me.
 Just look at this beautiful list!